vklimontovich/next-collect/README.md

 # Overview

 `next-collect` is a library for server-side analytics integration for Next.Js.
-It's design to work with various analytics backends
+It works with following platforms:

 - [Jitsu](https://jitsu.com)
 - [Segment](https://segment.com)